-Finding No. 98-7 applies to the general fund only,
+Finding No. 99-7 applies to the General Fund only.

-In accordance with the Department's request, we did not audit the Department's compliance applicable to its Foster Care program which constituted 1.9% of total expenditures of federal awards.
+In accordance with the Department's request, we did not audit the Department's compliance applicable to the Foster Care and Family Preservation programs, each of which constituted less than 1% of total federal expenditures of federal awards.